Michel Daher

 Michel Georges Daher (ميشال ضاهر; born 7 March 1961) is a Lebanese entrepreneur, investor, philanthropist and politician who is the founder of Daher Capital and Daher Foods.
-As of May 2018, he was elected as a Member of Parliament in Lebanon for the Zahle district.
+As of May 2022, the latest official lebanease elections, he was elected as a Member of Parliament in Lebanon for the Zahle district.

 Early life

 Daher grew up in Ferzol, Lebanon, where his father was a farmer.
 He is the eldest of six brothers and sisters.
 Michel married Marleine Sayde in 1986 and together they have four children, George, Mark, Edwina and Perla.

 Daher Foods

-Michel Daher founded Daher Foods in 1992, one of the largest FMCG companies in the MENA region.
+Michel Daher founded Daher Foods in 1992, one of the largest Fast-Moving Consumer Goods (FMCG) companies in the Middle East and North Africa (MENA) region.
 Daher Foods operates one of the largest salty snacks operations in the Middle East.

 In 2016, Daher Foods started producing packaged nuts and kernels in a brand new production facility.

 In 2019, Daher Foods added biscuits and wafers to its portfolio of products in a brand new production facility.